PX4/PX4-user_guide/en/frames_multicopter/holybro_x500V2_pixhawk5x.md

 ### Tools needed

-The following tools are used in this assembly:

-- 1.5 mm Hex screwdriver
-- 2.0 mm Hex screwdriver
-- 2.5 mm Hex screwdriver
-- 3mm Phillips screwdriver
-- 5.5 mm socket wrench or small piler
+Tools are included to do the assembly, however you may need:

 - Wire cutters
 - Precision tweezers

 ## Assembly

-Estimate time to assemble is 3.75 hours (180 minutes for frame, 45 minutes for autopilot installation/configuration)
+Estimate time to assemble is 1.5 hours (60 minutes for frame, 30 minutes for autopilot installation/configuration)

-1. Start by assembling the landing gear.
+1. Start by assembling the payload & battery holder.
    Unscrew the landing gear screws and insert the vertical pole (figures 1 and 2).

    ![Landing Figure 1: Components](../../assets/airframes/multicopter/x500_holybro_pixhawk4/x500_step_1_fig1.jpg)